icsacmedev/demo/README.md

-# demo
+# CentOS Developer Station

-Using only Visual Code
+Using Visual Code and command line